 Repairing our pipes and roads remains a high priority.
 We need to keep the city running and provide libraries, community facilities and events we enjoy.

 Rates are our main source of income.
-To prioritise essential infrastructure work we are proposing a 5.5 per cent increase to the average rate in the 2018–19 financial year with a view to a gradual decline in the rate of increase in the following years.
+To prioritise essential infrastructure work we proposed a 5.5 per cent increase to the average rate in the 2018–19 financial year with a gradual decline in the rate of increase in the following years.

 Our infrastructure provides essential services to the city, including water supply, wastewater, stormwater, transport, facilities, parks and solid waste.